 Fig. 14 Driver airbag located in steering wheel.

 Fig. 15 Front passenger airbag located in dash panel.

-The front airbag for the driver is located in the steering wheel " Fig. 14 and the airbag for the front passenger is located in the dash panel " Fig. 15.
+The driver's front airbag is housed in the steering wheel and that of the front passenger, on the instrument panel .
 Airbags are identified by the word "AIRBAG".